How To Corporate Podcast From Home

 If you are looking for a simple fix, companies such as Resonate Recording, offer podcast audio editing, mixing, mastering and more.
 Simply send in your audio files online and pay to receive your edited episode a few days later.

-From embedding share links to forming a reliable release cadence to create listening habits, there are many ways to promote your private podcasts to your employees.
+From embedding share links to forming a reliable release cadence to create listening habits, there are many ways to promote and distribute your private podcasts to your employees.
 We’ve put together a few tips and tricks to successfully promote your business podcast to your employees in our blog here.
 The good news - many of these best practices are possible no matter where your location.